DJ Tillu: Development and casting

-Vimal Krishna narrated the storyline of the film to actor Jonnalagadda in 2019, but got delayed in further production due to COVID-19 pandemic in India.
+Vimal Krishna narrated the storyline of the film to actor Jonnalagadda in 2019, but production got delayed due to COVID-19 pandemic in India.
 The film was announced in October 2020 under the title Narudi Brathuku Natana.
 Director Trivikram Srinivas also guided Krishna and the team in designing the story and screenplay of the film.
 In an interview with The New Indian Express, Vimal Krishna revealed about the Tillu's character that, "During my initial days in Hyderabad, I happened to meet and interact with a few DJs and was really bowled over by their conversations, attitude and body language.
 They carry a different persona and each one is his own boss.
 I have infused these characteristics and developed Tillu's character".
 In January 2021, the film was then officially launched under the same title.

-The film's title was then changed to DJ Tillu in an uncited reason.
+The film's title was then changed to DJ Tillu for a shorter name.
 About his character 'Tillu' in the film, Jonnalagadda told The Hindu that "I grew up in areas near Padmarao Nagar (in Hyderabad).
 Youngsters in Warasiguda and Chilkalguda talk like Tillu (the Hyderabadi Telangana dialect).
 We wanted Tillu to reflect on how these youngsters speak and how they handle things.
 Each one is his own boss and for no reason, there is the rivalry between gangs from each street.
 These boys are also more chilled out than those in, say, Banjara Hills."